-Clark County School District, Vegas PBS, JMA Architectural Studios and Martin-Harris Construction broke ground on their latest partnership, the Educational Technology Campus, on Monday, July 16, 2007, at 8:30 a.m.The $37.5 million building nearly completes a $61 million capital “Campaign for the Digital Future” launched in 2000 by Vegas PBS.
+Clark County School District, Vegas PBS, JMA Architectural Studios and Martin-Harris Construction broke ground on the Educational Technology Campus, on Monday, July 16, 2007.
+The $37.5 million building nearly completed a $61 million capital “Campaign for the Digital Future” launched in 2000 by Vegas PBS.

 Architecture firm JMA designed the high-tech facility, making certain to include various green building designs to ensure maximum energy conservation.

 Green building features include a light-colored parking lot to reduce urban heat island effects, geothermal wells to lower cooling costs, solar-voltaic panels, recycled steel, wood products from replanted forests, recycled or agriculturally-based floor and wall coverings, energy-efficient window and shading systems and water-use reduction systems.
 Electronic equipment within the building will meet international WEE and RoHR standards for energy efficiency, heat generation and avoidance of toxic recycling wastes.

 Martin-Harris Construction is the contractor on record for the project.
-The local contractor is building the Campus for approximately $335 per square foot and serves as an example in the Southwest that green building techniques and material can be efficient and cost effective for builders.
+The local contractor built the Campus for approximately $335 per square foot and serves as an example in the Southwest that green building techniques and material can be efficient and cost-effective for builders.